WayneD/script.tv.show.next.aired/README.txt

     ...
     Window(home).Property(NextAired.7.Date)

-The day-of-the-week name for each container (not abbreviated), but the today- week Guide gets a localized Yesterday and Today in place of 200 and 201.
-Any containers that are disabled by the user have no set value for that num (e.g. if the user asked for 7-days in a today-week grid w/o yesterday, only 201..207 would get values):
+For the following container values, only the ones that are enabled by the user will have a set value.
+For instance, if the user has selected 7-days in a today-week grid w/o yesterday, only properties 201..207 would be set.

+The day-of-the-week name for each container (not abbreviated).
     Window(home).Property(NextAired.200.Weekday)
     ...
     Window(home).Property(NextAired.215.Weekday)